Custom Scoring Functions: Engineering Production-Grade Relevance Overrides

 Implementation Patterns & Engine-Specific Execution

 Production implementations typically leverage sandboxed scripting or native plugin architectures.
-For Elasticsearch deployments, Implementing custom ranking with Elasticsearch Painless provides a secure, JVM-optimized execution environment.
+For Elasticsearch deployments, Painless scripts provide a secure, JVM-optimized execution environment.
 This enables field-weighted arithmetic and decay functions without cluster instability.

 {